arcusmaximus/VNTranslationTools/README.md

 * SystemNNN (.nnn/.spt)
 * YU-RIS (.ybn)

 The tool can extract text into Excel spreadsheets (.xlsx), and reinsert text from Excel or Google Docs spreadsheets.
-Reinserting from Google Docs requires an API key in VNTextPatch.exe.config; in addition, the spreadsheet should be publically accessible.

 The command line syntax is as follows: